 Early Years (18 months – 5 years)

 An education beginning in private school ensures a solid foundation that can be carried on throughout the rest of a child’s academic career.
-Toddlers go through rapid mental and physical growth and are able to easily absorb and retain information, so this period of development is best suited to learn basic reading, writing, math and language skills.
+Preschoolers go through rapid mental and physical growth and are able to easily absorb and retain information, so this period of development is best suited to learn basic reading, writing, math and language skills.
 Malkin Dare, the president of the Society for Quality Education, even states that students with strong reading skills early on are 95% certain to succeed in later studies.
 The individual attention found in private school can also lead to advanced discovery of learning problems.
 Private school can also help children cultivate proper study habits, organizational and social skills, and provide them with exciting outings and extracurricular activities to help them discover the world around them.

 Middle Years (Grades 1 – 6)

 Author and parenting guru Barbara Coloroso insists that the change from public to private school be made at natural breaks in a child’s education, and the transition from kindergarten to grade school offers an easy opportunity to make the switch.
 A new private school environment may help re-ignite a disinterest in learning that occurs frequently around Grades 3 or 4.
 Educational consultant Ruth Ehrlich believes private school would be most advantageous in the middle years because children are beginning to find their own interests, and therefore can have more of a say in what school they would like to attend.
 Parents also cite social and safety reasons for enrolling their children in private school at this stage.
 During the beginning of the vulnerable adolescence period, instructors can feature prominently in children’s lives as they begin to look outside the family for role models.